ddraguicevich/Senior-Capstone/README.md

 1.0 Overview
 ----------------------

+1.1 Basic Functionality

+1.2 Breakdown of Code Sections

+1.3 Additional Notes

 --------------------------
 2.0 Setup on a Teensy 4.1
 --------------------------

+2.1 Requires Software

+2.2 Instructions

 ----------------------------
 3.0 Explanation of Constants
 -----------------------------

+3.1 Hardware Constants

+The Teensy 4.1 has an ADC which has 7 bits of effective input, giving a range of values 0-1023.
+As such, the max value for any given potentiometer is 1023, which shows up in several calculations for the slider potentiometers.

 3.2 Software Constants